 Doctors are often not able to figure out the cause because it occurs over hours or even days.
 The unfortunate reality is that pinpointing a cause is possible in only about 10 percent of people diagnosed with sudden hearing loss.
-Out of those cases that hearing specialists can determine, the most common causes include infections, head trauma, autoimmune diseases, exposure to certain drugs, blood circulation problems, neurological disorders and disorders of the inner ear.
+Out of those cases, the most common causes include infections, head trauma, autoimmune diseases, exposure to certain drugs, blood circulation problems, neurological disorders and disorders of the inner ear.

 Your best possibility of getting back at least some of your regular hearing function, as mentioned, is to get treatment as soon as possible.

 Sudden Hearing Loss; How do You Treat it?

 In situations when the cause is not known and in most other cases, the normal course of treatment consists of corticosteroids.
 Decreasing the swelling and reducing inflammation is the goal as with all steroid usage.

 As medicine has advanced and more researchers have carried out additional studies on sudden hearing loss, the preferred method of treatment has evolved.
 Pill form is how these steroids were historically prescribed, but this presented a challenge for people who were not able to take oral steroids and those who were leery of the side effects associated with the medication.

 A 2011 clinical trial backed by the NIDCD discovered that an injection of steroids into the eardrum proved to be just as effective as oral steroids, even getting around the downsides of oral alternatives by enabling the medication to go straight into the ear.
 These injections have now become a common approach to treatment in the offices of ear, nose and throat doctors around the country.